panosangel/alt-wiki/System Command - GnuPG.md

-# System Commands - GnuPG
+# System Command - GnuPG

 ## Install
 If not installed, run: